 The Danish government has forged private-public partnerships for research, communications and information technologies to help build a solid infrastructure and encourage growth in the private sector.

-Before starting out on your own, you may wish to 'test the waters' and use your skills in a freelance capacity.
-One way to do that without registering a company, is through a freelance bureau that handles the administrative end of freelance work, while you take care of the creative end.
-In the blue box to the right, the link Freelancing Help gives some guidance* and possibilities for dipping a toe into the world of freelance work, before turning it into an official business. (*please note, this is not an endorsement of any particular organization or bureau)
+Before starting out on your own, you may wish to "test the waters" and use your skills in a freelance capacity.
+You can do that without registering a company through a freelance bureau that handles the administrative end of freelance work, while you take care of the creative end.

 Help getting started in Randers

-Randers Business & Development Council is providing consultant services for entrepreneurs.
+Business Randers (Erhverv Randers) is providing consultant services for entrepreneurs.
 An experienced consultant can offer you up to four hours of free counselling.
-The purpose of the counselling is to advise about the possibilities, problems and challenges, which can arise when launching a new company.
+The purpose of the counselling is to advise about the possibilities, problems and challenges that can arise when launching a new company.

 The consultant will also be able to refer you to lawyers, accountants and people possessing specific knowledge about your business area.
 The counselling will be based on your business plan for the company.

-If you would like to find out more, please feel free to contact commercial consultants at:
+If you would like to find out more, please feel free to contact Business Randers at: